zaiisao/Documentation/en/Voice/in-ear_android_audio.md

 The Agora SDK supports the in-ear monitoring function and volume adjustment of the in-ear monitor.

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Voice/android_audio.md) for more information.
+Ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Voice/android_audio.md).

 ```java
 // Enables in-ear monitoring.
 The default value is false.